mlcommons/GaNDLF/docs/usage.md

 Notes:
 - For classification/regression, add a column called `ValueToPredict`.
 Currently, we are supporting only a single value prediction per model.
+- During inference if label is not present, remove header `Label`, `ValueToPredict` from the CSV file header.
 - `SubjectID` or `PatientName` is used to ensure that the randomized split is done per-subject rather than per-image.

 [Back To Top &uarr;](#table-of-contents)